trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 ---

-_Next, in the final part, we will demystify the "Algorithm"—separating the media's "Dark Side" fear-mongering from the mathematical "Light Side"—and break down the 5 Principles of Algorithmic Thinking._
+_Next, in the final part, we will demystify the "Algorithm" — separating the media's "Dark Side" fear-mongering from the mathematical "Light Side" — and break down the 5 Principles of Algorithmic Thinking._

 ## Part 5: Algorithmic Thinking: The Light, The Dark, and The Logic